JeanBaptisteRamette/JeanBaptisteRamette.github.io/_posts/2023-06-30-Detect-and-bypass-API-Hashing.md

 {:style="text-align:center;"}
 ![Result](/assets/blog-post-apihashing/tool_result.png)

-It now created a hashtable for us, we just need to search for the hash we have in IDA, in our case they were `18E6042C`, `191C0443`, and `11C8038C`.
+It now created a hashtable for us, we just need to search for the digests we have in IDA, in our case they were `18E6042C`, `191C0443`, and `11C8038C`.
 Looking at our hashtable they map to `CreateFileW`, `CloseHandle`, and `WriteFile`, as we saw from the original code.
-Perfect !
+Perfect, we can now label everything in our IDB and start reversing !

+## Conclusion
+Here is what you need to know about API hashing, if you want to experiment find the source code for the implementation of API hashing [here](https://github.com/JeanBaptisteRamette/HashAPI/blob/main/implementation/api_hash.cpp).